Reading Tools that Earn Brownie Points for Accessibility

 This website offers a wide variety of textbooks and novels in accessible formats.
 They are free of charge for U.S. students with registered print impairments.
 It provides low-cost memberships for non-students.

 This is a free application from Microsoft that can help read a short text, scan documents, describe pictures, identify money, and much more.

 This assistive technology is a mobile camera application that leverages the device’s camera and VoiceOver functions to take a picture or video of anything and identify it out loud for users.

-Be sure to check out the Cizzle with Nicholas Hoekstra and rate him by visiting the CIDDL website.
+Be sure to check out the full Cizzle with Nicholas Hoekstra.
+After you finish watching, you are invited to be a judge of the Cizzle by rating the chef in the areas of connection, preparation, and aesthetics using the CIDDL Cizzle Rating System at the bottom of the page.
 For other resources integrating technology and the UDL framework, be sure to stay up-to-date with the CIDDL website and follow us on Facebook, Instagram, and Twitter!